ibabushkin/morgue/README.md

-**BUT:** The more steps the current date is away from the original date in a timestamp with a repetition interval set, the more computing power is required for a check, a small utility that changes timestamps to the most recent valid timestamp will probably be included.
+**BUT:** The more steps the current date is away from the original date in a timestamp with a repetition interval set, the more computing power is required for a check, a small utility that changes timestamps to the most recent valid timestamp will probably be included in due time.

 # Installation
 Just do the following, assuming you have `ghc` and `stack` installed:
 ```
 $ git clone morgue
 $ cd morgue
-$ git checkout stable # for the featureset described above
 $ stack install
 ```
 Then add `~/.stack/local/bin` to your `$PATH` if you haven't already.
-Now run `morgue -h`/`morgue-outline -h` for usage information.
+Now run `morgue -h` for usage information.

 # TODO
-There is currently a rewrite underway, which reduces the number of dependencies and allows for a more tree-like document structure visible in the agenda.
-If you want to experiment with it, see the master branch.
-It does not, however, currently support different output formats or outlining, and the new templating mechanisms are still being worked on.
+See the issue tracker for ongoing work.